English

 To find out more about how we teach Early Reading and Phonics, please visit our Phonics & Early Reading page.

-To find out how Writing is planned and sequenced in order that our children can progress through the building blocks for learning, please find the following documents:
+To find out how Writing is planned and sequenced, please find the following documents:

 Progression of Writing Strands